Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Progress.md

 Progress is a common component that is used to show the ongoing status using a long narrow bar.

-Following are the instances where progress is used:
+Following are the instances where Progress is used:

 - To show the processing time
-- To show the number of items in progress
+- To show the number of items in Progress
-- To show the progress rate depending on the screen layout
+- To show the Progress rate depending on the screen layout

 ![Progress](./media/progress.png)

 ## Create with property

-To create a progress using property, follow these steps:
+To create a Progress using property, follow these steps:

-1. Create progress using the default constructor:
+1. Create Progress using the default constructor:

     ```cs
     utilityBasicProgress = new Progress();
     ```

-2. Set the progress property:
+2. Set the Progress property:

     ```cs
     utilityBasicProgress.MaxValue = 100;